 - Persons unable to wear a mask due to a mental or physical concern or limitation, or protected ground under the Manitoba Human Rights Code

 - Persons consuming food or drink in designated seating areas or as part of religious or spiritual ceremony

-- Persons engaged in water activities or physical exercise
+- Persons who are swimming or engaged in other athletic activities

 - Persons providing care or assistance to a person with a disability where a mask would hinder that caregiving or assistance

 - Persons engaging in tasks or services that require the temporary removal of a mask (e.g. in order to don a respirator)

 - City employees who are working alone in fully-enclosed space, such as an office with the door closed or travelling alone in a City vehicle, as well as employees working in a cubicle and separated from others by a partition and at least two meters

 - Emergency services personnel, including police officers, fire fighters and paramedics, while on duty as they already follow stringent additional health and safety internal department protocols